pirsch-analytics/docs/docs/advanced/access.md

 Each member has a role, which can be either Owner (you), Administrator, or Viewer.
 The Owner requires an active subscription.
 Administrators can add sites and manage settings on your behalf.
 They can use themes assigned to the organization.
 Viewers have read access to all sites belonging to the organization and are useful if you have clients with multiple sites, for example.

+Organization are **not** white-labeled.
+Unlike invitations to dashboards, members must have an account on Pirsch.
+Only direct invitations to dashboards are themed and will use the custom domain if configured.

 ### When to Use an Organization

 You can use an organization to manage your dashboards in the following cases: